 Thus, after more than 2,200 years, we approach the solution of one of mankind's oldest problems.
-The lofty Pharos of Alexandria, erected by the Ptolemies near the mouth of the Nile, has never been surpassed by any other lighthouse in height or in fame.
+The lofty Pharos of Alexandria, erected by the Ptolemies near the mouth of the Nile, has never been surpassed in fame.
 Its name became the word for lighthouse in the Romance languages; the French use it in radiophare (radiobeacon).

-But the signal which this magnificent tower gave to mariners was the light and the smoke from an open fire.
-No progress was made centuries.
+But the signal which this magnificent tower gave to mariners was the light and the smoke from an centuries.
 Only a hundred and twenty-five years ago tallow candles burned in the famous Eddystone lighthouse near the English coast, and until 1816 the May Island light, off Scotland, still used a blazing coal fire to guide ships.

-Nearly all the major advances in lights and fog signals-the electric lamp, the incandescent oil-vapor light, the Fresnel lens focusing the beam in the horizon of the mariner, the fast revolving light making it possible still further to gather the rays into powerful beams, and the fog bells, followed by the whistle, siren, and diaphone-have been developed within a little more than a century.
+Nearly all the major advances in lights and fog signals-the electric lamp, the incandescent oil-vapor apparently, to become one of the light, the Fresnel lens focusing the beam in the horizon of the mariner, the fast revolving light making it possible still further to gather the rays into powerful beams, and the fog bells, followed by the whistle, siren, and diaphone-have been developed within a little more than a